Frequently Asked Questions about Council Procurement

 Union (OJEU) when contract values exceed these amounts:- Works

-advertisement is required for certain types of priority services *
+required for certain types of priority services * These figures are

-threshold value, local authorities and other public organisations
+authorities and other public organisations must advertise their

-must advertise their details in this publication, calling for
+details in this publication, calling for expressions of

 - Q. Where